Student profile: Niransha Rodrigo

 My work is mainly focused on understanding these key public projects that have been undertaken by governments in the developed world following large natural disasters.
 I’m using the case studies of the 2010-2011 Christchurch earthquakes and Australia’s 2009 Black Saturday Bushfires in Victoria.
 In Christchurch only a handful of projects out of the proposed 17 have been completed 9 years down the line (see the map of proposed Christchurch Anchor Projects below).

-In Australia, even though the projects were completed on time, whether they have actually delivered what was expected remains to be seen.
-Most of the projects have become of little use after being constructed and handed over to the public.
-Lack of planning, hasty decision-making, resource management issues and project portfolio management pitfalls have all contributed to the negativity surrounding them.
-It is questionable whether the timing and planning of these can be justified.
+In Australia, although the projects were completed on time, whether they have delivered what was expected remains to be seen.
+Planning, decision-making, resource management and project portfolio management may have contributed to the negativity surrounding them.

 I will start my first phase of data collection in March, 2019.
 This will involve conducting one on one semi-structured interviews with government officials in both Victoria and Canterbury.
 I hope to gain an understanding of the planning process and the project management issues.
 The data gathered will be validated against findings from focus group discussions involving all stakeholders, including government officials, architects, contractors and the end users of these establishments.
 This phase will shed light on how planning and project management affect the end results of these projects.
 It is expected that my research will deepen the understanding of the role of anchor projects in post-disaster rebuilding efforts of the government.
 I will also produce best practice decision-making guidelines for future reference of the respective governments.